Surreal Photos Onboard a Chinese Cruise Ship

 I assume you don’t speak Mandarin or Cantonese.
 Was being on this cruise a pretty isolating experience?

-This was my first ever cruise, and being on a huge ship with 4,000 Chinese people was quite surreal in many ways.
-But I was there in a work capacity (writing a commercial for the China market) so I was with a few people I knew, including a translator if needed.
+This was my first ever cruise, and being on a huge ship with four thousand Chinese people was quite surreal in many ways.
+But I was there in a work capacity (writing a commercial for the China market), so I was with a few people I knew, including a translator if needed.

-Having said that, the other passengers spoke no English whatsoever so I certainly felt like I was well away from home, but in a positive way.
+Having said that, the other passengers spoke no English whatsoever, so I certainly felt like I was well away from home, but in a positive way.
 Being one of a handful of Westerners on the cruise did make us somewhat of a talking point at times.
-The passengers were incredibly curious as to why I was on a Chinese cruise, while at the same time being very genial towards us.
-I lost count of the amount of group photos and selfies I was part of.
+The passengers were incredibly curious as to why I was on a Chinese cruise, while at the same time being very genial toward us.
+I lost count of the number of group photos and selfies I was part of.

 What was the experience you were trying to capture in your images?